kubo/snzip/README.md

 SNZ File format
 ---------------

+Note: This is obsolete format.
+The default format was changed to [framing-format].

 The first three bytes are magic characters 'SNZ'.

 The fourth byte is the file format version.
 It is 0x01.